Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Introduction

-\textbf{Quantum Neural Networks for Continuous Domains.} Early work in quantum machine learning (QML) emphasized discrete classification~\cite{mitarai2018quantum}, whereas more recent studies have explored QNNs for regression and continuous function approximation, which are central to SciML.
+This framing builds on several strands of prior work.
+Early work in quantum machine learning (QML) emphasized discrete classification~\cite{mitarai2018quantum}, whereas more recent studies have explored QNNs for regression and continuous function approximation, which are central to scientific machine learning.
 Data re-uploading provides a practical construction for expressive parameterized quantum circuits and has been used to motivate function-approximation capabilities in finite-dimensional settings~\cite{perez2020data}.
 Building on this line, differentiable quantum circuits have been investigated for linear and nonlinear PDE solvers~\cite{cao2025quantum,kyriienko2021solving,jin2024quantum,hu2024quantum}, although training on NISQ devices is still challenged by noise, limited connectivity, and the cost of gradient estimation.
 Recent works have introduced trainable or adaptive embeddings to improve data encoding and empirical performance~\cite{berger2025trainable}.
 In parallel, theoretical studies analyze regimes where QNN-induced representations can differ from classical kernel models~\cite{jerbi2023quantum,bowles2024contextuality}.
-Our work complements these directions by focusing on trainability in regression: we study an architecture-and-optimization design intended to make such expressive constructions easier to train under practical budgets.
+Our work complements these directions by focusing on trainability in regression: we study an architecture-and-optimization design intended to make such expressive constructions easier to optimize under practical budgets.